 She has been widely published on a wide range of legal and constitutional issues and is a frequent guest on television and radio shows, including a notable and well-covered appearance on Fox News’ The O’Reilly Factor in 2012 defending the constitutionality of the Affordable Care Act.
-Caroline is author of the forthcoming book, Under The Bus: How Working Women Are Being Run Over.
+Caroline is author of Under The Bus: How Working Women Are Being Run Over (The New Press, 2015).

 Before joining ACS, Caroline served as the director of the ACLU’s Washington legislative office and as general counsel and legal director of NARAL Pro-Choice America.
 In addition, Caroline was chief of staff to Sen. Maria Cantwell and deputy chief of staff to then-Senate Democratic Leader Tom Daschle.
 During the Clinton administration, she served as special assistant to the president for legislative affairs.